harmony-one/key-generation/README.md

 # key-generation
-To generate private key and address pairs for harmony tokens, first download keygen_linux or keygen_mac executable from bin directory, and then run the following command in the terminal.
+To generate private key and address pairs for harmony tokens, first download keygen_linux or keygen_mac executable from bin directory, and then run the following command in Terminal.
 ```bash
 (on Linux)
 chmod +x keygen_linux